satshakit/satshakit-flight-controller/README.md

 satshakit flight controller
 --
 satshakit flight controller is an **open source, MultiWii compatible, flight controller board**, that is possibile to **make in a FabLab**.
-The design derives from both a **satshakit board** and my dual processor flight controller from my **[FabAcademy2015 final project](http://fabacademy.org/archives/2015/eu/students/ingrassia.daniele/index.html)**.
+The design derives from both a **satshakit board** and my dual processor flight controller of my **[FabAcademy2015 final project](http://fabacademy.org/archives/2015/eu/students/ingrassia.daniele/index.html)**.

 Features
 --